eduardopenag/I4Intelligence/README.md

 This project has two objevctives:

-1. The main objective is of couse try to describe I
+1. The main objective is of couse try to describe "I",
 2. But it is also an exercise to write a Jupyter and Github based, open source, collaborative book

+# I Overview

+Trough this book we will try to describe what is "I", but in principle, it can be defined as a virtual intelligence which use our brains, our computers and our telecomunication network to store and process information and knowledge.
+It is an independent entity very likely pushed by similar rules of darwinian evolution which was born in living organism and seems to be traying to move ahead.

 ![Diagram](https://eduardopenag.github.io/I4Intelligence-I_Overview.svg)